garydmcdowellperso/simpatico/devops/nginx/README.md

 thisdomainname.com/profile

 You need to simply adapt this file for the domain name you wish to use and either use ngrok to point to it or se a real domain name with an ssl cert etc

+IF YOU ARE LOOKING FOR A PRODUCTION CONFIGURATION PLEASE LOOK AT THE PRODUCTION DIRECTORY

 # dev